-The law says yes, you are well within your rights to choose your own repair shop after an accident, and there’s nothing the insurance company can do to stop you.
-They are allowed to give you recommendations, but the choice is ultimately yours.
+The law says yes, you are well within your rights to choose your own auto repair shop after an accident, and there’s nothing the insurance company can do to stop you.
+The insurance company is allowed to give you recommendations, but the choice is ultimately yours.

-- First, you don’t have to deal directly with the repair shop since all transactions go through the insurance company.
+- You don’t have to deal directly with the auto repair shop since all transactions go through the insurance company.

-- Second, the insurance company provides a guarantee on repairs, meaning if you’re dissatisfied with the repairs for any reason, you can contact the insurance company and have them resolve the situation.
+- The insurance company provides a guarantee on repairs, meaning if you’re dissatisfied with the repairs for any reason.
+You have the right to contact the insurance company and have them resolve the situation.

-- Third, the shop doesn’t have to wait for approval from an adjuster to start repairs.
+- The shop doesn’t have to wait for approval from an adjuster to start repairs.

-There are many reasons why you may want to go to another repair shop, and that’s perfectly fine – again, the choice is yours.
-However, the insurance claim representative will likely attempt to persuade you otherwise, telling you that estimates on your car will be needlessly delayed, that they won’t be able to warranty the repairs if you decide to have your car repaired at another shop.
+There are several reasons why you may want to go to another auto repair shop, and that’s perfectly fine – again, the choice is yours.
+The insurance claim representative will likely attempt to persuade you otherwise, telling you that estimates on your car will be needlessly delayed, that they won’t be able to warranty the repairs if you decide to have your car repaired at another shop.